 What the Landlord Must Disclose

-Landlords must provide full disclosure of certain information to applicants prior to accepting any money.
-This is required so tenants can decide if they are interested.
-Landlords are also required to include written information on leases so tenants know the conditions of the unit and whom to contact if there are problems.
+Landlords have to give applicants certain information prior to accepting any money, so tenants can decide if they are interested.
+Landlords are also required to write certain important information in the leases.

 Tenants' Copies of Agreements

 Tenants must be allowed to inspect copies of all written agreements and rules before they pay any money to the landlord or make any rental agreement.
-After a tenant signs a lease, the tenant must receive a copy of the signed lease.
-If you request one from the landlord and they do not respond, you may make a complaint to Consumer Protection at (800) 422-7128.
+When a tenant signs a lease, the landlord must give them a copy of the signed lease.
+If you request one from the landlord and they do not respond, you may make a complaint to Consumer Protection.
+ATCP 134.03(1)

-Note: With the passage of SB466 it has become extremely important that you read your lease before signing.
+NOTE: With the passage of new laws it has become extremely important that you read your lease before signing.
 Just because a landlord puts something in the lease does not mean it is legal.
 In fact, if the landlord puts certain illegal clauses in a lease, it could make the whole lease invalid.
-See Ending a Lease for more information.
-If you have any questions, please call or email the Tenant Resource Center before signing.
+It will also tell you what they can do with your property when you move out, or if you are evicted.
+See Ending a Lease and Property Left Behind for more information.
+If you have any questions, contact the Tenant Resource Center before signing and we can help you identify problems with the lease.

 Disclosure of Owner/Manager Information

-Landlords must give the following information to tenants in writing before or at the time a rental agreement is made:
+Landlords must give the following information to tenants in writing before or when they enter into a lease:

-• The owner or other person authorized to accept legal papers and other notices (must be in Wisconsin and must be a street address, not a post office box) ATCP 134.04(1)
+- The owner or other person authorized to accept legal papers and other notice (must be in Wisconsin, and must be a street address, not a post office box).
+ATCP 134.04(1)

-Landlords who live in and manage buildings with four or fewer units do not have to provide owner/manager information in writing (It is assumed they will manage the building and accept legal papers.)
+Landlords who live in and manage buildings with four or fewer units do not have to provide owner/manager information in writing.
+(It is assumed they will manage the building and accept legal papers.)
 ATCP 134.04(1)(c) Tenants must be notified of any change in the name or the address of the owner/manager, the maintenance contact person, and the person who accepts legal papers within 10 days of a change.
 ATCP 134.04(1)(b) In Madison they must also disclose the phone number for each person above.
-MGO 32.08(1).
+MGO 32.08(1), Wis.
+Stat.
+66.0104(2)(d)1, 2013 Wis.
+Act 76, Sec.
+2

-• Contact the city assessor/treasurer or county register of deeds and find out who owns the property and where that person lives.
+- Contact the city assessor/treasurer or county register of deeds and find out what information they have available.

-• Look up that person's office and home number in the phone book or on the internet in case you need to reach the landlord in an emergency.
+- Look up that person's office or home phone number in case you need to reach the landlord in an emergency.

 Utility Disclosure Information

-Before making a rental agreement or accepting any money from the tenant, the landlord must tell the tenant what utilities are not included in the rent.
-The landlord must also tell the tenant if the tenant will be paying for any utilities in common areas of the apartment building including hallways, yards, parking lots, and laundry rooms.
-If the apartments do not have separate utility meters, the landlord must disclose this as well as what method is used to determine how much each renter will pay.
-ATCP 134.04(3) If the landlord informs the tenant that the tenant will be paying for a shared meter, the tenant could negotiate a fairer arrangement (perhaps paying a portion equal to the number of people in each unit).
+Before making a rental agreement or accepting any money from you, the landlord must tell you what utilities you have to pay for, in addition to the rent, and if your bills include any utilities in common areas of the apartment building including hallways, yards, parking lots, and laundry rooms.
+If the apartments do not have separate utility meters, the landlord must disclose this as well as how they determine how much each renter will pay.
+ATCP 134.04(3) If the landlord informs the tenant that the tenant will be paying for a shared meter, the tenant could negotiate a fairer arrangement (such as paying a portion equal to the number of people in each unit).
 Have the landlord sign the agreement and make sure to keep a copy for yourself.

-Call the local utility company for assistance.
-A service person from the utility can visit the unit to determine what services you should pay for.
+Call the local utility company for help.
+A service person may visit your home to see what services you should pay for.

 If you find out you are paying for someone else's utilities, ask the utility company for a copy of previous bills and estimate the amount the landlord should refund to you.
-The utility company can help with estimates or you can find some information about estimates here.
+The utility company can help with estimates.
+If you live in the MG&E service area in Dane County you can find some information about estimates here.

 Tenants who find out they have a shared meter which was not disclosed to them should write a letter to the landlord requesting a refund and give the landlord a deadline (10 days to two weeks).
 If the landlord does not respond, file a complaint with Consumer Protection.

 If you and your landlord are still unable to come to an agreement, mediation may be helpful.
-For details, call the Housing Mediation Service at (608) 257-2799.
-If the landlord does not comply, the tenant may sue in Small Claims Court for mandatory double damages plus fees.
+Contact the Housing Mediation Service in Dane County or the Wisconsin Association of Mediators outside of Dane County.
+If the landlord does not comply, the tenant may sue in Small Claims Court for mandatory double damages plus court costs and reasonable attorney's fees.
 Wis.
 Stat.
-100.20(5).
+100.20(5)

 Disclosure of Building Code Violations

-Before renting the landlord must tell the tenant about uncorrected building code violations that they have actual knowledge of and which present a significant threat to the prospective tenant's health or safety before renting to the tenant.
+Before renting the landlord must tell the tenant about uncorrected building code violations that they have actual knowledge of and which present a significant threat to the prospective tenant's health or safety.
 Wis.
 Stat.
 704.07

 NOTE: If it is a building code violation, it is probably considered a significant threat to the tenant's health or safety and should be disclosed.